| Title: | Mixed Tempered Stable Distribution |

 |

-is distributed as a Gamma(a, 1)
+where V is distributed as a Gamma(a, 1).

 For particular choices of the tempering parameters the tails of the MixedTS distribution can be heavy or semi-heavy.
 In particular if the Mixing density is a Gamma, we get the Variance Gamma (Madan and Seneta 1990) and the symmetric Geo-Stable distribution as special cases.

-This function returns an object of class "param.MixedTS"
+This function returns an object of class "param.MixedTS".

 This class of distributions has the Normal Variance Mean Mixture (Barndorff-Nielsen et al. 1982) as special case.